 Anthropic Status Page

 To avoid the downtime of your applications when models go down, a lot of organizations use multiple model providers and configure load balancing to route to the healthy model in case one of the models goes down, hence avoiding any downtime of their applications for their users.
+2. Latency Variance among models: Latency and performance varies on time, region, model and provider.
+Here’s a graph of the latency variance of a few models over a course of a month.

 Latency Variance of models over a course of a month

+We want to be able to route dynamically to the model with the lowest latency at any point in time.
 3. Rate Limits of Models: A lot of the LLM providers enforce strict rate limits on API usage.
 Here’s a screenshot of Azure OpenAI’s rate limits:

 Azure OpenAI Rate Limits

+When these limits are exceeded, requests begin to fail and we want to be able to route to other models to keep our application running.
 4. Canary Testing: Testing new models or updates in production carries significant risks.
 Dynamic load balancing can be used to route a small percentage of traffic to the new model and monitor the performance before routing all the traffic to the new model.

-How Truefoundry AI Gateway solves these challenges
+How TrueFoundry AI Gateway solves these challenges

-How is loadbalancing done in Truefoundry AI Gateway?
+How is loadbalancing done in TrueFoundry AI Gateway?

-In case of latency based routing, the user doesn’t need to define the weights for each of the target models.
+In case of latency-based routing, the user doesn’t need to define the weights for each of the target models.
 The gateway will automatically choose the model with the lowest latency.
 The lowest latency model is chosen based on the following algorithm:

 1. The time per output_token is used as a latency metric to evaluate the latency of the models.